Political women in the early United States

 Playing Shakespeare: 400 years of great acting

 Great actors have brought Shakespeare's characters to life over the past 400 years.
-Our Literature and Arts Curator, Andrew Martin, puts some of them centre stage in this illustrated talk.
+Andrew Martin (at that time the Library's Literature and Arts Curator) puts some of them centre stage in this illustrated talk.
 (Around 50 minutes.
 Q&A session not included in the recording.)
 Talk given on 19 May 2016.